-- Now, inhale and bring the right foot forward and drop the left knee to the floor while looking up [position is same as no.4]
+- Now, inhale and bring the right foot forward and drop the left knee to the floor while looking up [as in no. 4]

 - Exhale and bring the other foot forward.
-The head is down towards the knee.
-[Same as position.3]
+The head is down towards the knee [as in position no. 3]

-- Inhale slowly as you get up and stretch the arms as in position 2.
+- Inhale slowly as you get up and stretch the arms [as in position no. 2]

 - Exhale as you stand upright in the starting position.